jasonfb/example-heroku-pipeline/README.md

 If you are using data migrations, you can use

 ```
 bundle exec rails db:migrate && bundle exec rails data:migrate
 ```

-In this file you should:
+Additionally, in this file you should:
-• Running database schema migrations
+• Running database schema migrations (shown)
-• Data migrations
+• Data migrations (shown example #2)
 • Sending CSS, JS, and other assets from your app’s slug to a CDN or S3 bucket
 • Priming or invalidating cache stores